 To learn more about the faculty and staff of the Emergency Services Program, click here.

-To see the Emergency Services section in the Jefferson College of Health Sciences Catalog, click here.
+To see Jefferson College of Health Sciences Catalog, with the Emergency Services section beginning on page 66, click here.

 The Bachelor of Science degree in Emergency Services prepares graduates for entry level practitioner and management positions in the field of emergency services.
 The Emergency Services profession has undergone dynamic changes since September 11, 2001.
 These changes have placed an increased emphasis on having a well educated and prepared workforce to meet the needs of both traditional and all-hazards responses.
 The program provides a well-rounded core of general education courses and allows students to customize their plans of study to fit long-term career goals.
 Students enjoy a perfect blend of classroom, laboratory, clinical and field internship experiences in pursuit of their degree.